wenjie015/wenjie015.github.io/_pages/Reviewer.md

 * Expert Systems with Applications
 * Advanced Engineering Informatics
 * Engineering Applications of Artificial Intelligence
+* Journal of Power Sources
+* International Journal of Fatigue
 * Journal of The Franklin Institute
 * Journal of Energy Storage
 * Measurement